 If you don’t know how to build and you refuse to maintain, then the 2nd Law of Thermodynamics will reign supreme.
 It is partially a universal law of decay; the ultimate cause of why everything ultimately falls apart and disintegrates over time.

 This law observes the fact that the useable energy in the universe is becoming less and less.
 Ultimately there would be no available energy left.
 Stemming from this fact we find that the most probable state for any natural system is one of disorder.
 All natural systems degenerate when left to themselves.Second Law of Thermodynamics

 The third generation receives vast sums of wealth, which magically appear on a silver platter for them.
 They did nothing to deserve the opportunity.
 Clueless to the reality of being born on third base, they (literally) spin the story to have us believe they hit a homerun.
-Their ignorance and arrogance know no bounds.
+Their ignorance and arrogance is unrestrained and without limit.

 This is the generation of Little Juniors.

 Here is a story to enlighten, empower, and encourage every generation.